József Braun: National team

-After making his international debut at 17 years of age, Braun earned 27 caps, scoring 11 goals, with the Hungarian national team.
+After making his international debut at 17 years of age, Braun earned 27 caps, scoring 11 goals, with the Hungary national team.
 His first came in a 6 October 1918 victory over Austria.
-His last came in a 3–3 tie with Poland in December 1926.
+His last came in a 3–3 tie with Portugal in December 1926.

-He was a member of the Hungarian soccer team at the 1924 Summer Olympics, where he played two games.
+He was a member of the Hungarian soccer team at the 1924 Summer Olympics, where he played two matches.

 Coach

+After the break of his active football career, he continued his work in sports as a coach.
+During 1932, he was a member of a four-member commission in the role of coach of the Norwegian national team for four games.

-Braun later coached ŠK Slovan Bratislava from 1935-38.
+Braun later coached ŠK Slovan Bratislava from 1935 to 1938.

 Death in Nazi camp

-Drafted as a Jew into forced labour in support of the Hungarian Army in the Eastern Front in World War II, Braun was killed in 1943 in a Nazi forced labor camp in the Ukraine.
+Drafted as a Jew into forced labour in support of the Hungarian Army in the Eastern Front in World War II, Braun was killed in 1943 in a Nazi forced labor camp in Ukraine.